Mumford & Sons storm to top of Billboard 200 after Grammy win

-LOS ANGELES, Feb 20 (Reuters) - British folk band Mumford & Sons jumped to No. 1 on the Billboard 200 album chart on Wednesday after their album “Babel” won a top Grammy honor, while several other Grammy performers received boosts on the U.S. charts.
+LOS ANGELES (Reuters) - British folk band Mumford & Sons jumped to No. 1 on the Billboard 200 album chart on Wednesday after their album “Babel” won a top Grammy honor, while several other Grammy performers received boosts on the U.S. charts.

 The album was released in September 2012 and shot to the top of the Billboard 200 chart as one of the biggest-selling debuts of the year.
 It was ranked No. 4 last week before again claiming the top spot after its Grammy boost.